mmistakes/minimal-mistakes/_pages/software/owl2query.markdown

 <dependency>
     <groupId>cz.cvut.kbss</groupId>
     <artifactId>owl2query</artifactId>
-    <version>0.6</version>
 </dependency>
 ```

 ## Examples
 Here are three query examples.
-In the screen shots we show the plug-in integrated in Protégé 4.1.
-The query is drawn in the graph area
+In the screenshots we show the plug-in integrated in Protégé 4.1.
+The query is drawn in the graph area,
 and it is executed with the pellet reason.
 The name of the file that is currently associated with the query is shown in the title at the top of the tab.
-The tool bar under it contains tools as : demo query , new query , open query, save query, switch between graph and SPARQL view,
+The toolbar under it contains tools as : demo query , new query , open query, save query, switch between graph and SPARQL view,
 undo and redo graph changes.
 On the next line in the GUI we have a split view that contains on the left prefix editor and
 on the right a tab view with var editor and layout editor.
 Under this view there is the graph area.
 On the right side of the graph
 area we can see a node editor.
 Under the graph is a serialization of the query in SPARQL-DL syntax.
 Last row in the GUI is the
 result area with a run button and a result table.
-On the right of the screen-shots we can see other protege views.
+On the right of the screenshots we can see other Protégé views.
-They are present to show selection integration between the plug-in and other parts of protege.
+They are present to show selection integration between the plug-in and other parts of Protégé.

 ### Example 1